vikramnarasimha/life-long-learner/learning-journal/learn-terraform.md

   - **Learning:** Understand what persists vs. what needs configuration in cloud dev environments

 - **Challenge:** gcloud authentication separate from Terraform authentication
-  - **Solution:** Ran `gcloud auth application-default login` for Terraform, `gcloud auth login` for gcloud CLI
+  - **Solution:** Ran `gcloud auth application-default login` which creates ADC that both tools use
-  - **Learning:** Different tools may need separate authentication even for the same cloud platform
+  - **Learning:** Application Default Credentials work for both gcloud CLI and Terraform - one auth for both!
+  - **Clarification:** Initially confused - thought they needed separate auth, but ADC works for both

 - **Challenge:** Understanding difference between Terraform resource names and actual GCP names
   - **Solution:** Clarified that `"my_bucket"` is Terraform identifier, `name` property is actual GCP name